lmc2179/lmc2179.github.io/drafts/decisions.md

 # Machine learning gives us a prediction, which we use to make a decision

 Lots of use cases for ML classifiers in production involve using the classifier to predict whether a newly observed instance is in the class of items we would like to perform some action on.
 For example:
-* Systems which try to detect irrelevant content on platforms do so because we'd like to limit the distribution of this content.
+* Systems which try to detect **irrelevant content** on platforms do so because we'd like to **limit the distribution of this content**.
-* Systems which try to detect fraudulent users do so because we'd like to ban these users.
+* Systems which try to detect **fraudulent users** do so because we'd like to **ban these users**.
-* Systems which try to detect the presence of treatable illnesses do so because we'd like to refer people with illnesses for further testing or treatment.
+* Systems which try to detect the presence of **treatable illnesses** do so because we'd like to **refer people with illnesses for further testing or treatment**.

-In all of these cases, there are two classes: a class that we have targeted for action (irrelevant content, fraudulent users, people with treatable illnesses), and a class that we'd like to leave alone (relevant content, legitimate users, healthy people).
-It's common practice to train a model
+In all of these cases, there are two classes: a class that we have targeted for treatment (irrelevant content, fraudulent users, people with treatable illnesses), and a class that we'd like to leave alone (relevant content, legitimate users, healthy people).
+Some systems choose between more than just these two options, but let's keep things simple for now.
+It's common to have a workflow that goes something like this:

+0. Train the model on historical data.
+The model will compute the probability that an instance is in the class targeted for treatment.
 1. Observe the newest instance we want to make a decision about.
 2. Use our model to predict the probability that this instance belongs to the class we have targeted for action.
-3. If it's likely that the instance
+3. If the probability that the instance is in the targeted class is greater than *\frac{1}{2}*, apply the treatment.

-The default

-What should the threshold be
+The use of $\frac{1}{2}$ as a threshold is a priori pretty reasonable - we'll end up predicting the class that is more likely for a given instance.
+It's so commonly used that it's the default for the `predict` method in `scikit-learn`.
+However, in most real life situations, we're not just looking for a model that is accurate, we're looking for a model that helps us make a decision.
+We need to consider the payoffs and risks of incorrect decisions, and use the probability output by the classifier to make our decision.
+The main question will be something like: *"How do we use the output of a probabilistic classifier to decide if we should take an action?
+What threshold should we apply?"*.
+The answer, it turns out, will depend on whether or not your use case involves asymmetric risks.

 # A prototypical example: Disease detection